tardypad/dotfiles/doc/KEYBINDINGS.md

 - "{key/ALIAS/FORMAT}" where FORMAT defines the output format
 - "{key/ALIAS/KEY}" where KEY is not a FORMAT
 - "{key/KEY}" where KEY is not an ALIAS.
+- "{key/NAME/KEY}" where NAME is not an ALIAS.

 When KEY is present, the placeholder gets directly substituted by this hardcoded value.